 Note: These rules and tax rates have changed over time and will continue to change.
 Depending on when you inherited the money, may not apply to you.
 Be sure to check with a financial advisor to ensure any advice received is relevant to you.

 If you have questions about investing your inheritance, you are in the right place.
 Click here to schedule a free, no obligation 30 minute introductory meeting with us today to see how we can help set you.

 These accounts, also known as individual brokerage accounts, usually do not present the same tax issues as inherited IRAs, but they do often cause other tax issues.

 First, investments in these accounts produce taxes in 3 different ways; Capital Gains, Dividends, and Interest.
 Each of these 3 may be taxed at different rates depending on your income.

 So, its important to understand where you sit in the Federal tax brackets to know if these assets will create a large tax liability for you.

-For example, If you have low income, under $80,000 if married, you may be able to take advantage of a special provision in the tax code to qualify for 0% tax rate for long term capital gains and qualified dividends.
+For example, If you have low taxable income, under $82,000 if married, you may be able to take advantage of a special provision in the tax code to qualify for 0% tax rate for long term capital gains and qualified dividends.
 Likewise, if you have high income you may be subject to additional taxes on dividends!